top of page

 PUBLIC TALKS ON COMMUNITY ENGAGED ART

-These public lectures explore my community engaged art practice on subjects of care, poverty, and health.
+These public lectures explore my socially engaged art practice on subjects of care, poverty, and health.

 Speaker, “SOCIAL WORKS?: LIVE” Manchester School of Art, Manchester, UK